 Control your blood pressure and cholesterol levels.
 If one or both of these is high, your doctor can prescribe changes to your diet and medications.
 Ask your doctor how often you need to have your blood pressure and cholesterol levels monitored.

-Get regular medical checkups..
-Some of the major risk factors for heart attack — high blood cholesterol, high blood pressure and diabetes — cause no symptoms early on.
+Get regular medical checkups.
+Some of the major risk factors for a heart attack — high blood cholesterol, high blood pressure and diabetes — cause no symptoms early on.
 Your doctor can test for these conditions and can help you manage them, if necessary.

 Exercise.
 Regular exercise helps improve heart muscle function after a heart attack and helps prevent a heart attack.
-Walking 30 minutes a day, five days a week can improve your health.
+Get at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week, or a combination of moderate and vigorous activity.

 Maintain a healthy weight.
 Excess weight strains your heart and can contribute to high cholesterol, high blood pressure and diabetes.